Dreezy305/billing-service/README.md

 1. `billing/calculate?apiCalls=100000` - GET: gets the estimated billing cost of api usage.

 ### The API documentation was generated using Swagger.
-You can access the documentation at http://localhost:8000/docs. or https://user-management-assessment.herokuapp.com/docs
+You can access the documentation at http://localhost:8000/docs.

 ### Contributing Guidelines:

 - Fork the repository and create a new branch for your changes.
 - Make your changes and write tests for them.
 - Submit a pull request with your changes.
 - Your pull request will be reviewed by a maintainer and merged if it meets the project's standards.

 ### Contact Information

 - If you have any questions or issues with the project, you can contact me at bankoleidris@gmail.com

 ### Acknowledgments:

 - This project was created using NestJS, Prisma, Typescript and MongoDB.
 - e2e test suite was written with nestjs/testing and jest.